Applies to: Launchpad Mk 1

 If you have multiple controllers, please remove these and see if the problem persists.
-If you have to use a hub, please ensure it is powered such as the Audiohub 2x4.
+If you have to use a hub, please ensure it is a powered USB hub.

 All of the buttons, including the arrows and mode buttons on the Launchpad are assignable.
 When assigned in Live's midi learn mode, this disables their original function on the Launchpad.
 If you find that any of the buttons stop working, you need to go into midi learn mode within Live to check that they have not been assigned to any of Live's parameters.

 The image below shows the CC numbers belonging to the top row of the "arrow" and "mode" buttons on the Launchpad and how they will appear if they have been assigned to anything in Live.
 The arrows send out CC 104 - CC 107 and the mode buttons (session, user 1/2, mixer) send out CC 108 - CC 111.

 Before assigning any of the buttons, make sure that you are already in the Launchpad mode you wish to be in before going into Live's midi learn mode.

 Why are the LEDs flashing in MIXER/SESSION modes and how can I stop this?

 All communication with Launchpad is conducted using MIDI note-on, note-off, and controller change messages.
 Therefore if any MIDI data is being sent to the Launchpad, the pads on the unit which correspond to the MIDI data being sent will cause the LEDs to flash.